-The 1-wire bus has by definition only a single data line.
+The 1-Wire bus has by definition only a single data line.
 Each device (master or slave) interfaces to the data line via an open drain or 3-state port.
 This allows each device to "release" the data line when the device is not transmitting data so the bus is available for use by another device.
-The 1-wire port of the DS18S20-PAR (the DQ pin) is open drain with an internal circuit equivalent to that shown in Figure 8.
+The 1-Wire port of the DS1822-PAR (the DQ pin) is open drain with an internal circuit equivalent to that shown in Figure 9.

-The 1-wire bus requires an external pullup resistor of approximately 5 k Ω ; thus, the idle state for the 1-wire bus is high.
-If for any reason a transaction needs to be suspended, the bus MUST be left in the idle state if the transaction is to resume.
-Infinite recovery time can occur between bits so long as the 1-wire bus is in the inactive (high) state during the recovery period.
-If the bus is held low for more than 480 μ s, all components on the bus will be reset.
-In addition, to assure that the DS18S20-PAR has sufficient supply current during temperature conversions, it is necessary to provide a strong pullup (such as a MOSFET) on the 1-wire bus whenever temperature conversions or EEPROM writes are taking place (as described in the PARASITE POWER section).
+The 1-Wire bus requires an external pullup resistor of approximately 5 k $\Omega$ ; thus, the idle state for the 1-Wire bus is high.
+If for any reason a transaction needs to be suspended, the bus must be left in the idle state if the transaction is to resume.
+Infinite recovery time can occur between bits so long as the 1-Wire bus is in the inactive (high) state during the recovery period.
+If the bus is held low for more than 480 $\mu$ s, all components on the bus will be reset.
+In addition, to assure that the DS1822-PAR has sufficient supply current during temperature conversions, it is necessary to provide a strong pullup (such as a MOSFET) on the 1-Wire bus whenever temperature conversions are taking place (as described in the PARASITE POWER section).